-The first is your website’s files, such as theme/plugin files, scripts, and media, form the site’s structure and functionality.
+The first is your website’s files, such as theme and plugin files, scripts, and media, which form the site’s structure and functionality.

 Following that, we have a MySQL database.
 Finally, this section keeps your blog posts, comments, and any settings you’ve made on the Settings page.

 Using Your Hosting to Backup a WordPress Website